Compressibility Barriers to Neighborhood-Preserving Data Visualizations: Introduction

 \section{Introduction}

 Visualizing a 10,000-point, 1,000-dimensional dataset in a two-dimensional plot is a bold pursuit.
-It is also a common practice across natural and social scientific research literature, from biology to economics to physics, where colorful UMAP and t-SNE plots have become a standard feature of data analysis \citep{kobak2019art, dimitriadis2018t, han2021resource}.
+It is also a common practice across natural and social scientific research literature, from biology to economics to physics, where colorful UMAP and t-SNE plots have become a standard feature of data analysis \citep{dimitriadis2018t, kobak2019art, han2021resource}.
 In light of the well-known impossibility of low-distortion metric embeddings in constant dimensions (see e.g.\ Chapter 15 of \citet{matousek2013lectures}), the putative theoretical justification of these extreme dimension reduction procedures is that they need not preserve all minutiae of the input data.
 Instead, the argument goes, highlighting only the most basic structures, like local neighborhoods of points , is enough for most exploratory data analysis purposes.
 We study the conditions under which such structure-preserving embeddings are possible.

-We demonstrate that, in many scenarios of practical interest, it is impossible to embed a point cloud in \emph{any} metric space (let alone a Euclidean space) of constant dimension while preserving neighborhood structure.
+We demonstrate that in many scenarios it is impossible to embed a dataset in \emph{any} metric space (let alone a Euclidean space) of constant dimension while preserving the neighborhood structure.

-Our analysis begins by re-framing low-dimensional data visualization in terms of embedding the neighbor graphs of the input point cloud into metric spaces.
+Our analysis begins by re-framing low-dimensional data visualization in terms of embedding the neighborhood graph of an input into a metric space.
 Let $V$ be a size-\(n\) set representing our data points of interest.
 Let $\Gn(V)$ or simply $\Gn$ for short denote the set of all $n$-vertex unweighted, undirected, simple graphs on \(V\).
 Let $(\X, \rho)$ be a target metric space of interest with doubling dimension $d=\dim(\X)$ (see Section \ref{sec:prelims} for a definition).
-We think of a map $f:\Gn \rightarrow \X^n$ as a \textit{data-visualization algorithm} and \(f(G)\) as an \textit{embedding} of a specific graph \(G= (V,E) \in \Gn\) into $\X$ via the algorithm \(f\).
+We think of a map $f:\Gn \rightarrow \X^n$ as a \textit{data visualization algorithm} and \(f(G)\) as an \textit{embedding} of a specific graph \(G= (V,E) \in \Gn\) into $\X$ via the algorithm \(f\).
 Out of convenience, we write $f_G(v)$ to denote the point in $f(G)$ to which the vertex $v$ of $G$ is being mapped.
 If there is an edge between \(u\) and \(v\) in \(G\), we write \(u\sim_G v\), or simply \(u\sim v\) when clear from context (symmetrically, we write \(u\not\sim v\) if there is no direct edge).

 Within this framework, we study data visualization algorithms that are faithful to the neighborhood structure of input graphs, in the sense of keeping neighbors close and non-neighbors far.
 We define this desideratum below, and then study the minimum doubling dimension of the output metric space, \(\X\), necessary to accommodate it.